microsoft/QuantumLibraries/CONTRIBUTING.md

 Please include the following with each issue:

-* Which sample or samples are affected
+* Which NuGet or PyPI package or packages are affected (e.g. [Microsoft.Quantum.Standard](https://www.nuget.org/packages/Microsoft.Quantum.Standard))

 * Component versions
     - .NET Core SDK version